zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/001_start_coding.md

 Before we code anything else about baby, we need to think

 * What is a baby?
+  * A baby model should able to carry information about a individual baby.
 * When will you enter the baby's information to the system?
   * I would like to enter the baby's information right after they born.
   * So some of information may not be available at that time.
 * What information should a baby carried?
   * For example, we want to storage those information which depends on A baby.
+    * birthAt (*)
     * gender (*)
     * weight (*)
     * name